rstudio/rstudio-docker-products/workbench/README.md

     -p 8787:8787 \
     -e RSW_LICENSE=$RSW_LICENSE \
     rstudio/rstudio-workbench:latest

-# Alternatively, the above can be ran using a single just command
-just RSW_LICENSE=XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX run
 ```

-Open http://localhost:8787 to access RStudio Workbench.
-The default username and password are `rstudio`.
+Open [http://localhost:8787](http://localhost:8787) to access RStudio Workbench.
+The default username and password are

-For a more "real" deployment, continue reading!
+`rstudio`.

-### Overview
+## Overview

 Note that running the RStudio Workbench Docker image requires a valid RStudio Workbench license.

 This container includes:

-1. R 3.6
+1. Two versions of R
-2. R 4.1
-3. Python 3.8.10
-4. Python 3.9.5
+2. Two versions of Python
-5. RStudio Workbench
+3. RStudio Connect

-### Configuration
+## Configuration

 RStudio Workbench is configured via config files in the `/etc/rstudio` directory.
 Mount this directory as
 a volume from the host machine.
 Changes will take effect when the container is restarted.